 Since recombination is directly associated with the efficacy of selection, a negative correlation between the regional recombination rate and a number of repeats would be expected if TE insertions predominantly are deleterious.
 Such associations have been observed in many organisms, although the relationship between TE-abundance and the recombination rate varies to some extent across species and different TE-classes (Kent et al. 2017; Rizzon et al. 2002).
 In the painted lady, we observed a significant positive association between TE-abundance and the regional recombination rate, predominantly driven by a strong effect of SINEs.
 An explanation for the strong association between SINE density and recombination rate could be SINE-mediated recombination, as has for example been described in humans (Deininger and Batzer 1999), but we can not exclude other factors affecting both recombination rate and the proliferation efficiency of SINEs.
 For example, both synaptonemal complexes and SINE insertions might be directed towards regions of more open chromatin structure.
 One interesting observation was the radically different distribution of TE-classes on the W-chromosome in the painted lady, with a very low frequency of SINEs as compared to the autosomes and the Z-chromosome.
-Female heterogamety has been conserved across both Lepidoptera and Trichoptera and the lepidopteran W-chromosome probably developed as a result of an ancestral Z-chromosome to autosome fusion > 90 Million years ago (Fraïsse et al. 2017).
+Female heterogamety has been conserved across both Lepidoptera and Trichoptera, and the lepidopteran W-chromosome probably developed as a result of an ancestral Z-chromosome to autosome fusion > 90 million years ago (Fraïsse et al. 2017).
 The lack of functional protein coding genes and the significant enrichment of specific TEs suggest that the W-chromosome has been non-recombining over most of that time span.
 The absence of SINEs on the W-chromosome, and the strong positive association between SINE density and recombination rate on the autosomes and the Z-chromosome, hence suggests that SINEs likely can hijack the recombination machinery and mediate their own proliferation via double-strand breaks.

 We observed a negative association between the recombination rate and gene density.
 This is in contrast with results from similar studies in other organism groups (Apuli et al. 2020; Kawakami et al. 2014) - likely a consequence of the strong association between recombination rate and chromosome size, since the association with gene density was insignificant when chromosome size was included as an explanatory variable.
 The observed weak positive association between GC-content and recombination is in agreement with the limited effect of GC-biased gene conversion (gBGC) in butterflies (Boman et al. 2021).
 We did not find any association between recombination rate and the presence of extended orthogroups, which would be expected if gene duplication is associated with unequal crossing-over.
 This could possibly be a consequence of the more efficient removal of deleterious duplications in regions with higher recombination.
 However, repetitive elements can trigger ectopic recombination which can explain the observed significant positive association between gene gains and density of LTRs, LINEs and DNA elements in the painted lady.